Knutzy Knights

 Knutzy Knights is a 1954 short subject directed by Jules White starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine and Shemp Howard).
 It is the 156th entry in the series released by Columbia Pictures starring the comedians, who released 190 shorts for the studio between 1934 and 1959.

-The film depicts Princess Elaine, King Arthur's daughter, as despondent with her upcoming arranged marriage to the Black Prince.
-She is in love with a blacksmith.
-A trio of troubadours try to warn Arthur that his intended son-in-law is conspiring against him.
-Arthur eventually incarcerates the Prince and his co-conspirators.

 Plot

 The Stooges, acting as troubadours, are dispatched to ameliorate the despondency of Princess Elaine, who finds herself disconsolate due to her imminent betrothal to the Black Prince, a suitor chosen for her in an arranged marriage by her father, the King.
 However, Princess Elaine's affections are firmly directed towards Cedric, the local blacksmith.

 The Stooges endeavor to intercede on behalf of Cedric by engaging in a musical intervention, serenading Princess Elaine with a rendition reminiscent of the Sextette from Lucia di Lammermoor.
 Their lyrical rendition subtly conveys Cedric's presence and issues a cautionary note regarding the nefarious designs of the Black Prince.
 Subsequently, Cedric is apprehended by the king's guards and sentenced to capital punishment by beheading.

 In due course, the King becomes cognizant of the sinister machinations of the Black Prince and his co-conspirators, leading to their incarceration.
 With this revelation, Princess Elaine is granted the liberty to espouse Cedric, culminating in a denouement characterized by harmonious resolution and felicity for all involved parties.